 This trip we started off in Italy at a campsite on the shores of Lake Como, and for a couple of days ‘survived’ on squid ink pasta with spicy tomato sauce and prawns.
 We were then driven out by the arrival of too many motorhomes and moved onto France and an altogether quieter, less artificial site on a fruit farm in the Pilat Regional Nature Park.
 On the menu was a surprisingly good packaged steak – of unknown cut, into whose juices were stirred just-blanched broccoli florets tossed in with garlic clove or two, and a quick and dirty ratatouille to which fat chunks of merguez sausage were added to ooze their unctuous oils.

 But Man’s piece de resistance was the day he returned from the supermarket with a packet of Confit de Gesiers de Volaille et Canard!
 Mmm.
 That caused a bit of a stir.
 The closest I had come to eating a gizzard was at Christmas when I bung them into the pan with the other internal turkey unmentionables to make gravy.

-Anyhow they were sautéed in olive oil with a chopped onion, just long enough until they started to fall apart, a tablespoon or two of ‘raspberry vinegar’ was then sprinkled over and all was tossed into a mache or ‘lambs lettuce’ salad with a handful or two of cherry tomatoes.
+Anyway, they were sautéed in olive oil with chopped onion, just long enough until they started to fall apart, a tablespoon or two of raspberry vinegar was then sprinkled over and all was tossed into a mache or lambs lettuce salad with a handful or two of cherry tomatoes.
 Seasoned, and served with thick slices of baguette cereale and a glass or two of a Rhône red.
-Eaten under the stars on a warm summers night.
+Eaten under the stars on a warm summer’s night.
 What could be better than that?